Close

 3. Praise Good Things

-Did you spot your child do something good?
+Did you spot your child doing something good?
 Praise him – right now!
-Praising good things reinforces positive behaviours and shows him that he is on track.
-Whether your child is watching TV quietly without disturbing others or playing with his peers without fighting or fussing, then those actions warrant praises.
+Praising good things reinforces positive behaviours and shows him that he is on track (6).
+Whether your child is watching TV quietly without disturbing others or playing with his peers without fighting or fussing, then those actions warrant praise.

 A mom playing with her 4 year old son